Sennheiser HD600 Open Back Professional Reference Headphones

 Detail Separation & Imaging Accuracy

 Despite having a slightly more narrow soundstage, the level of detail separation and imaging accuracy leaves very little to be desired.
-The impressive detail separation across a wide range of headphone testing tracks creates a well-refined and extremely engaging listening experience.
+The impressive detail separation across a wide range of headphone testing tracks creates a well-defined and extremely engaging listening experience.

 The imaging is presented with laser accuracy allowing you to clearly identify where each instrument is located.
 As each layer of instrumentation is introduced, your ears are forced to capture every nuanced shift – no matter how slight or minimal.